 - Official transcripts of all previous college course work, including detailed evaluation of all international coursework – submitted to PharmCAS

-- Three letters of recommendation, one of which must be from a pharmacist – Submitted to PharmCAS
+- Three letters of recommendation, recommended that one of the three be from a pharmacist – Submitted to PharmCAS

 - Personal Statement – Submitted to PharmCAS

 This application option is for students who know early in their academic career that a PharmD is your goal and ISU College of Pharmacy is where you want to be.
 You must meet one of the following criteria:

 - Have completed at least the first year of prepharmacy requirements (general chemistry 1 and 2, general biology, statistics) with a grade point average (GPA) of at least 2.75 and completed at least four ISU General Education requirements or